MiriamPapp/photo-forum/docs/awssetup.md

 Usually you have to pay nothing within the first year and after that the costs are very low.

 If you created your root account you can login and logout to/from AWS within the AWS console.
+Please ensure that you keep your login credentials safe and accessible!

 # IAM users